opensearch-project/documentation-website/_data-prepper/simulation-development.md

 layout: default
 title: Simulation development
 nav_order: 12
+---

 # Adding new performance testing simulations

-## Simulation coding guideline
+## Simulation coding guidelines
-- New simulations can be added to the `./performance-test/src/gatling/java/org/opensearch/dataprepper/test/performance` folder.
+- New simulations are added to the `./performance-test/src/gatling/java/org/opensearch/dataprepper/test/performance` folder.
 - Simulations are written in Java.
 - Use a class name that describes what type of scenario your simulation is designed to simulate and end with a `Simulation` suffix.
 - Simulations are executed using the Simulations classes static function.